NeuroLLM Model Architecture

 2. Rotary Position Embeddings (RoPE)

-Position information encoded via rotation matrices:
+Position information encoded via rotation in complex space.

 def apply_rope(x: torch.Tensor, freqs: torch.Tensor) -> torch.Tensor: